-Newton algorithm with a sparse Gaussian elimination (SPE) (requires bytecode option, see Model declaration).
+Newton algorithm with a sparse Gaussian elimination (SPE) solver at each iteration.
+This algorithm requires the bytecode option.
+The markowitz option can be used to control the behaviour of the algorithm.

 Newton algorithm with a sparse LU solver at each iteration (requires bytecode and/or block option, see Model declaration).